vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 ## Start the config server cluster
-Config servers are normally started first, as the other Vespa nodes depend on config servers for startup:
+Config servers must be started first, as the other Vespa nodes depend on config servers for startup:
 <pre data-test="exec">
 $ docker run --detach --name node0 --hostname node0.vespanet \